DinarWakala/dinarwakala.github.io/README.md

 1. Preface
 2. About Us
 3. Introduction
-4. Goals of the Wakala Network Project
+4. How it works
-5. About the Gold Dinar Movement
+5. Goals of the Wakala Network Project
-6. How it works
+6. How can you participate
-7. Disclaimer
+7. Footnotes

 ### 1. Preface